 Day 8 – Orkney mainland

-Day 9- Dunrobin Castle and Aviemore
+Scotland Road Trip Itinerary Day 9- Dunrobin Castle and Aviemore

 We drove to Aviemore for the night, which was another hour or so south.
-Aviemore is in the Cairngorms National Park and is Scotland's winter sports mecca, but there's plenty to do in the summer too.
-Restaurants and shops were open, as were many outdoor activities for all ages.
-The Aviemore website is a great place to find out more.
+Aviemore is in the Cairngorms National Park and is Scotland's winter sports mecca, but there's plenty to do in the summer too, including a visit to the famous Speyside Distilleries.

-Day 10- Edinburgh
+Scotland trip Day 10- Edinburgh

 Sooo… before we go any further… DO NOT DRIVE YOUR MOTORHOME INTO THE MIDDLE OF EDINBURGH.